List of Gotham (franchise) characters: Fish Mooney

 With some of the Indian Hill escapees on her side as members of her latest gang and even realigning herself with Selina Kyle, Fish Mooney begins raiding every pharmacy for drugs.
 After learning from Ethel Peabody about the new cells being rejected by her body and that Hugo Strange would fix her, Fish Mooney has her fellow escapee Marv steal her youth.
-Then Fish Mooney plans to find Hugo Strange in order to get him to make more monsters for her gang.
+Then Fish Mooney plans to find Strange in order to get him to make more monsters for her gang.
 When Fish Mooney's follower Nancy catches Ivy Pepper, Selina tries to vouch for her only for Fish Mooney to sic Marv on her.

 Fish Mooney was successful at freeing Hugo Strange.
-Because of what Mooney said to him, Cobblepot decides not to kill her and allows her to leave with Hugo Strange while telling her not to return.
+Because of what Mooney said to him, Cobblepot decides not to kill her and allows her to leave with Strange while telling her not to return.

-Fish Mooney later returned to Gotham City with some armed men where she saves Cobblepot from Riddler, Barbara Kean, Tabitha Galavan, and Butch Gilzean.
-She then makes off with Cobblepot where she forgives him and mends her relationship with Cobblepot.
+Fish Mooney later returned to Gotham City with some armed men and saves Cobblepot from Riddler, Barbara Kean, Tabitha Galavan, and Butch Gilzean.
+She then makes off with Cobblepot, forgives him, and mends her relationship with Cobblepot.

-After obtaining a fleeing Hugo Strange, Fish Mooney has him take her, Oswald Cobblepot, Victor Fries, and Bridgit Pike to the slaughterhouse where the antidotes to Alice Tetch's blood is.
-During a fight between Fish Mooney's followers, James Gordon, and the League of Assassins' ninjas, Fish Mooney is accidentally stabbed by James Gordon.
-When Cobblepot tells Mooney that they'll get her some help, Mooney turns him down stating that this would happen and for Cobblepot to either take control of Gotham City or burn it to the ground as she dies again.
+After obtaining a fleeing Strange, Fish Mooney has him take her, Oswald Cobblepot, Victor Fries, and Bridgit Pike to the slaughterhouse where the antidotes to Alice Tetch's blood is.
+During a fight between Mooney's followers, James Gordon, and the League of Assassins' ninjas, Fish Mooney is accidentally stabbed by James Gordon.
+When Cobblepot tells Mooney that they will get her some help, Mooney turns him down stating that this would happen and for Cobblepot to either take control of Gotham City or burn it to the ground as she dies again.